All what-to-expect guides

 TL;DR

-- •A first sublingual ketamine session at Tovani is a structured 1-2 hour experience at home: physician check-in, dosing, the dissociative window, and integration — followed by a quiet evening.
+• A first sublingual ketamine session at Tovani is a structured 1-2 hour experience at home: settling in with your support person, dosing, a deep dissociative window, and a quiet integration period — followed by a restful evening.

 Step by step